mihaipriboi/Nerdvana_Nemesis_2023/README.md

 #define chipSelect BUILTIN_SDCARD
 ```

-For writing data in a file on the SD card we made two functions.
+For writing data in a file on the SD card we made multiple functions.
 The function named _file_print_ is writig the date without a newline character in the file, unlike the function _file_println_.
 Both of them have a parameter of type _String_, which is the data that we are writing in the file.

 ```ino
 /// SD card